Pinku AI - Image to Video Guide

 Pro Tips

-If the image shows subtle emotion, request subtle motion.
+- Match the image: If the image shows subtle emotion, request subtle motion.

-Overcomplicated prompts reduce reliability.
+- Less is more: Overcomplicated prompts reduce reliability.

-Do not request actions that are physically implausible.
+- Avoid contradictions: Do not request actions that are physically implausible.

-Use Pulse Motion for expressive realism.
+- Choose the right model: Use Pulse for stability and Pulse Motion for expressive realism.

-Choosing Between Pulse & Pulse Motion
+Choosing Between Pulse and Pulse Motion

 | Situation | Recommended Model |